July in the Garden - plants for July

 Shrubs and climbers can be layered now.
 A technique that works with many varieties and is often successful with the more difficult plants.
 A fairly young shoot is brought down to ground level and a part of the stem buried about an inch or two deep with a small mound of soil on top, it may be necessary to peg particularly whippy shoots with a small wire hoop.
 Then that's it, it will take longer to root than in other methods, but scores in that there's no need to look after the cutting as the parent plant makes sure that it's kept alive.
 Best left for 6 months to a year before detaching and planting or potting up separately.

-Keep watering containers regularly.
+Keep watering and feeding containers regularly.
 It's so sad when they are neglected and what began as a vibrant collection of flowers dies slowly over a week or even a few days for lack or regular attention.
-I've already spotted some that are on their way out on my usual dog-walking route.
 Contrary to popular belief containers are not a low-maintenance option, far from it.

-If you don't need to water them daily, they should be checked daily as a hot day, particularly if there's a drying wind can suck all of the water out of a container.
-When planting up any containers, then always go for the largest you can afford so they don't dry out so quickly.
+Checked them daily particularly if there's a drying wind which can suck all of the water out of a container in a few hours.
+When planting up any containers, always go for the largest you can afford so they don't dry out so quickly.
 Water, feed and dead-head regularly for the best show.

 Keep dead-heading perennials and shrubs such as roses.
 This keeps them producing more flowers rather than putting their energy's into seed and fruit production.

 Water autumn and spring planted trees and shrubs during hot dry spells.
 If you "baby" trees and shrubs through their first summer, them you're usually fine from then on.
-Give them an occasional thorough soaking though rather than a daily drizzle as little and often teaches them to grow shallow superficial roots rather than encouraging long deep roots that help them fend for themselves.
+Give them an occasional thorough soaking though rather than a daily drizzle is better.

 Look for "suckers" on roses or grafted trees.